derethil/hosting-script/README.md

    >  userexecutingscript: user
    > ```

-5. Set up the virtualenv using [Poetry](https://python-poetry.org/) and install Python dependencies:
+6. Set up the virtualenv using [Poetry](https://python-poetry.org/) and install Python dependencies:

+   > **_NOTE_**: You'll have to restart the shell or reconnect via ssh (depending on how you're running commands on the Pi) after installation to add `poetry` to your 'PATH'.
+Make sure you `cd` back into the `hosting-script` directory.

    ```shell
    $ curl -sSL https://raw.githubusercontent.com/python-poetry/poetry/master/get-poetry.py | python -